Job interview coming up?

 “As well as a thorough understanding of the role, it’s an advantage to have a good knowledge of the organisation as a whole,” Lambart says.

-If you have access to past or present employees, informal conversations with them will also give you insights that you can’t get through online research.
+“I would also recommend signing up to any newsletters available to get a sense of how the organisation communicates with their clients or customers,” Lambart says.
+If you know any past or present employees, having informal conversations with them will also give you insights that you can’t get through online research.

-While you can’t predict every question that you’ll be asked, there are plenty of ways to can prepare and practice what you’ll talk about.
+While you can’t predict every question that you’ll be asked during the interview, there are plenty of ways that you can prepare to give yourself the best chance on the day.

-SEEK’s Practice Interview Builder has over a range of interview questions that you can choose from to create your own custom checklist.
-Once you’ve drafted some responses, the next step is to start practising.
+SEEK’s Practice Interview Builder has a range of interview questions that you can choose from to create your own custom checklist.
+Once you’ve written out your responses, the next step is to start practising.

-“Draft your responses and then read them aloud over and over,” Lambart says.
-“The hardest part about interviews is that we don’t generally talk about ourselves and the things that we do at work in the kind of depth required for an interview.
-But the more you practice talking through your examples, the more natural it will feel on the day.”
+“Draft your responses and then read them aloud a few times,” Lambart says.
+“The hardest part about interviews is that we usually talk about what we do at work rather than how we do things and what the outcomes were.
+When people first start preparing for interviews it often feels very unnatural to talk about yourself in this way.
+However, like any type of presentation, the more you practice talking through your examples, the more natural it will feel on the day.”

 Once you’ve got your answers down pat, ask a friend or a family member to run through practice questions and answers with you, so you get used to thinking on your feet.
-The more you face your nerves now, the easier it can be to keep them at bay on the day, Lambart says.
+The more you face your nerves now, the easier it can be to keep them at bay on the day.